geshan/geshan.github.com/posts/2020-10-12-crucial-software-engineer-qualities.md

 <!-- more -->

 ## Software engineer qualities to work on

-With no doubts, a great software engineer writes working, testable and maintainable code.
+With no doubt, a great software engineer writes working, testable and maintainable code.
 There are numerous technical skills that will be required to differentiate yourself as a great software engineer.
 Writing clean code, debugging bugs, and following standard are some of these technical skills.

 Some opine [positive attitude and communication skills](https://www.scalablepath.com/blog/7-qualities-that-differentiate-a-good-programmer-from-a-great-programmer/) as must-have qualities of a great software engineer.
 Another [post](https://devskiller.com/qualities-great-developer/) points to curiosity and a love of learning to be essential to be an efficient software engineer.

 For this post, we are more concerned than just the hard skills needed to prove yourself as a valuable software engineer.
+You can find [great software engineer](https://distantjob.com/blog/is-eastern-europe-a-good-source-of-software-engineering-talent/) in Eastern Europe too, if you are looking for one.
 Let’s proceed to the software engineer qualities you need to work on to set you up for success:

 ## Good business acumen